Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter

-For the future, we plan to perform a new test at the DESY II Test Beam Facility with an improved version of the lead tungstate calorimeter.
-First, we will increase the number of crystals and build 5$\times$5, lead tungstate calorimeter.
+For the future, we plan to perform new tests at the DESY II Test Beam Facility with an improved version of the lead tungstate calorimeter.
+First, we will increase the number of crystals and build a 5$\times$5 lead tungstate calorimeter.
 Second, by using a thinner wrapping material the gap between individual crystals will be smaller, hence, undetected energy from the particle shower will be further reduced.
-The new test measurement will be performed in T24 area, where we will have a detailed knowledge of the beam path from the beam extraction point to the calorimeter and will help us to further improve the Geant4 simulation in the analysis.
+The new test measurements will be performed in TB24 area, where we will have a detailed knowledge of the beam path from the beam extraction point to the calorimeter that will help us to also incorporate the Geant4 simulation in the analysis.
 We also will compare the data acquisition with the FADC250 system from JLab.

 Of particular interest for future tests is the possibility of obtaining some high-density, scintillating glass as an alternative to the lead tungstate crystals.
 This work is being developed by Tanja Horn at Catholic University of America.
 The density is approximately 15\% less than lead tungstate and the resolution slightly poorer but it is not sensitive to temperature and can run at room temperature.
 A big advantage is that the cost is expected to be 5--10 times less.